vahid110/sqlxport/demo/spark_minio_postgres/README.md

-# 🚀 sqlxport Bulk Demo: PostgreSQL ➡️ Parquet ➡️ Delta Lake via Spark + MinIO
+# 🚀 sqlxport Demo: PostgreSQL ➡️ Parquet ➡️ Delta Lake via Spark + MinIO

 This demo showcases a full data pipeline using `sqlxport`, converting PostgreSQL data into Parquet, storing it on MinIO, and transforming it into Delta Lake format via Spark.